ibm-cloud-docs/containers/cs_storage_utilities.md

 # IBM Cloud storage utilities
 {: #utilities}

-## Installing the IBM Cloud Block Storage Attacher plug-in (beta)
+## Classic: Installing the IBM Cloud Block Storage Attacher plug-in (beta)
 {: #block_storage_attacher}

-Use the {{site.data.keyword.cloud_notm}} Block Storage Attacher plug-in to attach raw, unformatted, and unmounted block storage to a worker node in your cluster.
+Use the {{site.data.keyword.cloud_notm}} Block Storage Attacher plug-in to attach raw, unformatted, and unmounted block storage to a classic worker node in your cluster.
 {: shortdesc}

+The {{site.data.keyword.cloud_notm}} Block Storage Attacher plug-in is available for classic worker nodes only.
+If you want to attach raw, unformatted block storage to a VPC worker node, see [Adding raw {{site.data.keyword.blockstorageshort}} to VPC worker nodes](#vpc_api_attach).
+{: note}

-For example, you want to store your data with a software-defined storage solution (SDS), such as [Portworx](/docs/containers?topic=containers-portworx), but you do not want to use bare metal worker nodes that are optimized for SDS usage and that come with extra local disks.
-To add local disks to your non-SDS worker node, you must manually create your block storage devices in your {{site.data.keyword.cloud_notm}} infrastructure account and use the {{site.data.keyword.cloud_notm}} Block Volume Attacher to attach the storage to your non-SDS worker node.
+For example, you want to store your data with a software-defined storage solution (SDS), such as [Portworx](/docs/containers?topic=containers-portworx), but you do not want to use classic bare metal worker nodes that are optimized for SDS usage and that come with extra local disks.
+To add local disks to your classic non-SDS worker node, you must manually create your block storage devices in your {{site.data.keyword.cloud_notm}} infrastructure account and use the {{site.data.keyword.cloud_notm}} Block Volume Attacher to attach the storage to your non-SDS worker node.

 The {{site.data.keyword.cloud_notm}} Block Volume Attacher plug-in creates pods on every worker node in your cluster as part of a daemon set and sets up a Kubernetes storage class that you later use to attach the block storage device to your non-SDS worker node.